Hiring Freelance Contractors: 8 Things You Need to Know

 Hiring a freelance contractor is a great way to save time, money, and connect with a talented digital specialist to get your job done.
 However, because the freelance marketplaces across the globe are filled with freelance contractors all tendering for a limited amount of jobs, you might get flooded with a large number of proposals for a given job.
 How are you to know which freelancer is the right contractor to hire?

-The tendering process in this case is run on a global scale (as oppose to a local scale) which can throw all sense of price point clarity out the window.
+The tendering process in this case is run on a global scale (as opposed to a local scale) which can throw all sense of price point clarity out the window.
 To help out, the following 8 crucial things you should look for when hiring a freelancer will guide you in selecting your next contractor.

 #1.
 Check The Freelancer’s Portfolio